GovAlta/ui-components/.gitlab/contribution_guidelines/contributing_feature.md

 Add a stories.mdx file to add the new component to the storybook.
 Make sure to include documentation for the inputs/outputs of the component; documentation might vary depending on library type (Angular, Vue, React...).

-4. ___Review the feature.___
+4. ___Mark the feature request as ready.___

+    Using a comment on the feature request, notify the component team that the feature is ready to be integrated.
 The backlog item created for the feature request will be prioritized and pulled into a sprint.

+5. ___Review the feature.___

     The component team will review, test, and make any necessary changes to the feature and merge it into the _@next_ branch.
 The feature will be available in the _@next_ label in the NPM package.
 Review the changes and reopen the issue if needed.
 After a sufficient incubation period all features in the _@next_ package will be promoted to _@latest_ and available in the default NPM package.